 - We believe what we say matters.
-Therefore, We deliberately choose our words and conversations to be directed towards our best understanding of truth in any given moment.
+Therefore, we deliberately choose our words and conversations to be directed towards our best understanding of truth in any given moment.

 - We believe the degree of freedom we experience is a direct result of the clarity of our perception.
 Therefore, we stand for the eradication of limited thinking.

 - We believe there is plenty of time, money, love, health, knowledge, and opportunity.
-Therefore, we choose to live Seva, Selfless existence: today is for my brothers and sisters, tomorrow is for me.
+Therefore, we choose to live Seva, selfless existence: today is for my brothers and sisters, tomorrow is for me.

 - We believe there is nothing in our experience to negate.
 Therefore, we are fiercely deliberate and making distinctions between truth and illusion, embodying wise discernment.

 - We believe all beings are searching for the experience of their best quality of life.
 Therefore, we collectively sustain the presence that enables all students to develop to their chosen level of mastery in all areas of life.
-We acknowledge that ultimate mastery is bound through teaching.
+We acknowledge that ultimate mastery is found through teaching.

 - We believe anything that goes against the laws of nature consumes itself.
 Therefore, we agree to understand and act in accordance with the laws of nature, embracing change as the driving force of sustainability.

-- We believe in the necessity of being held accountable by Teacher who has our best interest at heart.
+- We believe in the necessity of being held accountable by a Teacher who has our best interest at heart.
 Therefore, we are called to unwavering reverence and honor towards our teacher.
 We sanction our teacher as a conduit of knowledge aligned with the highest vision of our world.

 WHAT IS RASA?

 The "taste" or essence of any impression; the aesthetic experience in transcendence; the emotional fulfillment of the soul; the nectar of life.